YYHEggEgg/csharp-logger/README.md

 ## Update

+### v4.0.2

+- Added support for .NET 8.0 and compatibility with Native AOT.
+- Now, when using the `BaseLogger` constructor overload `BaseLogger(LoggerConfig, LogFileConfig)` and similar overloads, you can specify `LogFileConfig.AllowFallback` to automatically use an existing log file if one has already been created.
+  `BaseLogger.LogFileExists` can be used to check if a log file with the corresponding `FileIdentifier` already exists.

 ### v4.0.1

 - Fixed the issue whereby the file created in the constructor of `BaseLogger` using the overload `BaseLogger(LoggerConfig, LogFileConfig)` could not be utilized in the overload `BaseLogger(LoggerConfig, string)`.